If you have been hanging around here for any amount of time, then you might have figured out how much I love Trello to organize #allthethings!

 This board is also where I store my “master” process cards, so anytime I have a template card I use on a board it is stored here.
 For example, my blog post template card the master is stored on the docs board so that it’s out of the way and I have one original to update and then move over as needed.
 In business, you should always be updating and improving your processes, and this board is my central hub for documenting all of that.

 And this is how I utilize Trello to organize my business for the new year!
-Of course, I also have personal boards, that I use to organize my personal goals as well like hikes, food, and travel I want to try in 2018.
+Of course, I also have personal boards, that I use to organize my personal goals as well hikes, food, and travel I want to try in in the new year.
 Yes, I really use Trello to organize all the things!